-Most brands claim that it is low maintenance.
-From my personal experience, I find that as long as you are careful enough and not mistreat it then, it will give you no worries.
-Harsh cleaning agents, cotton dubbed in nail polish remover and acidic fluids and foods like lemons may harm your beloved concrete surface.
+Most brands claim that it is low maintenance – just wipe clean.
+From my personal experience, I find that as long as you are careful enough with fair use and do not mistreat it then, it will give you no worries.
+Harsh cleaning agents though, cotton dubbed in nail polish remover and acidic fluids and foods like lemons may harm your beloved concrete surface.
 So, yes it is low maintenance as long as you look after it properly.
-Part of my tiny bathroom has dark gray microcement walls (including my shower).
-But, since I knew that I can’t be as cautious in my kitchen while preparing meals, I chose not to use it as means to update my former kitchen counter top.
-Instead, I replaced my counter for another.
+Avoid abrasive products and use of sharp tools over the surface and do mop regularly if it’s a floor we’re talking about.

 On this note, dark hues are very impressive from up close.
 Its resulting “brush like shading” which is part of its unique beauty, stands out best with dark hues.
 This might explain the popularity of dark gray tones.
 Light hues produce a more uniform and seamless outlook.
 It’s really a matter of preference.
 I love them all.
 I love its rugged yet, polished finish and its breezy drama.
 It’s gorgeous any way we look at it.
 More importantly it gives us real solutions!

 I hope these photos inspired you, but if you need more inspiration and want to find out more, then consider watching this YouTube video I compiled with a lot more images of microcement floors and bathrooms and useful information on this topic:

 The cost of microcement application varies.
 I have found that quality in brands varies considerably.
 In any case though, the total cost is the sum of the actual material, that depends on the brand you opt for, plus the labour costs.
 Just to give you a rough idea though of what I’m talking about (but take it with a grain of salt because prices may vary for numerous reasons) a fair priced quality brand mix is >40 Euro/sq.m.